golddranks/rust_musl_docker/README.md

 # rust_musl_docker – A docker image with Rust nightly for MUSL target with OpenSSL and Postgres.

-This docker image is primarily meant for building statically Rust crates that use Diesel and Rocket libraries.
+This docker image is primarily meant for building statically Rust crates that use **Diesel** and **Rocket** libraries.
 A combination of static linking, native (C) dependencies and crates that use heavily compiler plugins is hard to get to compile.
-This Docker image is meant to help with that.
+(1) This Docker image is meant to help with that.
 Not only it supports Diesel and Rocket (and many other crates) directly, it also is fully commented to help for possible customisation needs.
 There exists other similar images too, but the lack of comments make them unhelpful if they don't happen to contain the exact things you need.